eclipse-cbi/p2repo-sbom/docs/cli-guide.md

 #### Index and Rendering Example

-In the [CBI p2 SBOM Development IDE](../CONTRIBUTING.md) we use the following in launch configurations in order to open the renderer via `localhost` in a browser
+In the [CBI p2 SBOM Development IDE](../CONTRIBUTING.md) we use the following in launch configurations in order to open the renderer via `localhost` in a browser:

 ```
 -index